Home to the world’s highest tides, spectacular coastline, and notoriously charming communities – the Fundy Coast is a road tripper’s dream.

 ~90 km (56 mi.)

-Rounding out the western portion of New Brunswick’s Bay of Fundy is the Charlotte Coastal Region.
-Compared to the more rugged coastline in other parts of the bay, this area is perfect for those looking for a more relaxed getaway or an island escape.
+Rounding out the western portion of New Brunswick’s Bay of Fundy is the Southwest New Brunswick Region.
+Compared to the more rugged coastline in other parts of the bay, this area is perfect for those looking for a relaxed getaway or an island escape.

 Back on the mainland, the beloved town of Saint Andrews anchors the region, with its pedestrian-friendly downtown filled with colourful shops and a lively wharf.
 Treat yourself to a luxurious stay at the Algonquin Resort, famous for being one of Canada’s historic Grand Railway Hotels.
-Surround yourself with beauty at the wonderful Kingsbrae Garden.
-Explore extensive plant collections, many themed gardens, a cedar maze, sculptures and ponds; greet the resident alpacas, peacocks and pigmy goats, and have a delicious meal at the restaurant.
+Surround yourself with beauty at the wonderful Kingsbrae Garden, vibrant with autumn hues.
+Stroll through themed gardens, explore a cedar maze, sculptures and ponds, greet the resident alpacas, peacocks and pigmy goats, and have a delicious meal at the restaurant.

 The final stop on your Fundy adventure (or the starting point for our American friends) is St. Stephen, opposite Calais, Maine in the USA.
 Here you’ll find a border town defined by a sweet history—it’s home to Ganong, Canada’s oldest candy company, and its Chocolate Museum.